+The global community may have brought the world closer together but it has also introduced enhanced security risks for companies in all verticals.+- Even the most diligent and well-known corporations have experienced an increase in attacks on proprietary and customer information.
+It is more important than ever for companies to be proactive in the protection against potential damage.
 There has been a significant shift in cybercrime, with less attention on perpetrating credit card information and an increase in the more powerful and lucrative ‘data mining’.
 Business Intelligence (BI) has become the most sought after source, as it brings multiple levels of opportunity for the sale of private data in an array of fields.
 South African companies have entered the cyberworld at a later time scale than some countries.

 This brings the positive view that they did not have to suffer through the technical problems of older legacy systems that allowed criminal activity.
 But there is also a downside in that criminals may focus their efforts on what they feel might be less sophisticated technologies.
-It is therefore a high alert to maintain business integrity with a focus on avoidance and elimination of cybercrime in all industries.
+It is, therefore, a high alert to maintain business integrity with a focus on avoidance and elimination of cybercrime in all industries.

 The statistics reported from the International Cyber Security Protection Alliance have shown that at least 26% of the corporations interviewed have experienced attacks that had a considerable impact on both business reputation and financial loss.
 The loss that is related to reputation alone is incalculable, as corporations scramble to ‘fix’ breaches that they were not aware that existed.
-Each of these are key points that need to be red flagged for priority attention for today’s savvy business, before a problem strike occurs.
+Each of these are key points that need to be red-flagged for priority attention for today’s savvy business before a problem strike occurs.

-The importance of a comprehensive risk analysis will test and alert for potential damage, address and manage any risks that have been found, and monitor for any future misuse that could damage the company, the customers and reputation.
+The importance of comprehensive risk analysis will test and alert for potential damage, address and manage any risks that have been found, and monitor for any future misuse that could damage the company, the customers and reputation.

 Net communications will continue to be the future of business as we know it and as the crest of cybercrime increases, perpetrators will find more intricate methods to infiltrate and locate any weakness that exists in a company’s IT structure.